Agiflow

 From your Agiflow dashboard, navigate to your project and click the Actions menu, then select Project MCP.

-In the MCP setup dialog, select stdio MCP Proxy as the setup method, then click Generate API Key.
+In the MCP setup dialog, select Http MCP as the setup method.
+You can use either Oauth2 or API key for MCP authorization.

 You'll see two sections: environment variables and MCP configuration JSON.